vapopov/vapopov.github.io/content/post/2017-08-12-git-gpg-verification.md

 GPG_TTY=$(tty)
 export GPG_TTY
 ```
 `GPG_TTY` is needed in case if you don't want to use pinentry program from GPGSuite, and must show password dialog in your current active tty

-Then we need to export public keys of sub-keys
 ```bash
 $ gpg2 -K
 /Users/vadym/.gnupg/secring.gpg